 Each summer Native American youth from Kindergarten to 12th grade can enjoy a summer youth culture camp experience at the Pokagon Band's Rodgers Lake campground.
 The focus of the camp is language, culture, spirituality, traditional ecological knowledge, Neshnabe history, and education.
 Many of the camp activities are built around cultural teachings and language lessons, but also include many favorite conventional camp activities.

-The Departments of Education and Language and Culture are seeking presenters and workshop proposals for the upcoming Kë Gbéshmen 2018.
+The Departments of Education and Language & Culture are seeking presenters and workshop proposals for our upcoming Kë Gbéshmen 2019.
 Form is located below.
-Please fill out the form and submit with a budget by February 26 to Rebecca.Williams@pokagonband-nsn.gov or by mail or in person at 59291 Indian Lake Rd., Dowagiac MI, 49047.
+Please fill it out and submit with a proposed budget by February 28 to Rebecca.Williams@pokagonband-nsn.gov or by mail 59291 Indian Lake Rd., Dowagiac MI, 49047.

 Photo by Kaity Fuja